klookingbill/flow-reliability-computation/README.md

 In this project we made a sequence diagram, created high level plans for this Sprint and future Sprints.

 ### Sequence Diagram
 In order to work on it together, we met two different times to pair program.
-We used found a website called draw.io where we could work on the same diagram simultaneously.
+We found a website called draw.io where we could work on the same diagram simultaneously.
 We tracked down the progress of the code starting at the -ra option in the main method of Warp.
 To help with our sequence diagram, Katelyn Lookingbill created a UML Diagram with Visualization, which screenshots and files are in The Artifacts folder.
-While working on every aspect of the diagram, each member added small changes and we discussed our possibilities before adding them.
+While working on every aspect of the diagram, each member added small changes and we discussed our ideas before implementing them.
 The file is in the Artifacts folder.

 ### Project Plans
 Manthan Shah wrote the plans during discussion in his computer while getting input from everyone in the group about what to add and consider.
-The document is a google doc with a breakdown of the requirements, plans and expectation we have for the rest of the Sprints.
+The document is a Google Doc with a breakdown of the requirements, plans, and expectations we have for the rest of the Sprints.
 This file can be found in the Artifacts folder.